kstenschke/pixloc/README.md

 ## Why?

-pixloc's pixel recognition allows to easily and fast find screen coordinates of specific, currently displayed UI elements.
+pixloc's pixel recognition allows to easily and fast locate specific elements that are currently displayed on the screen.
 Other programs can than be used to analyse and/or trigger user interaction (e.g. mouse clicks) onto the GUI of applications that otherwise lack an API for such interaction.

 ## Usage